ice3-software/between-kit/Tests/README.md

 ###Fixtures

-- `I3CollectionFixture`: this class encapsulates all the boilerplate of mocking an `I3Collection`.
-Originally, we were mocking the `I3Collection` protocol and stubbing _all_ of the relevant methods in our unit test setup blocks which led to obscure tests and too much setup duplication to manage.
-Use this fixture whenever you want to deal with `I3Collection`.
+- `I3CollectionFixture`: this class encapsulates all the boilerplate of mocking an `I3Collection` and its items.
+Originally, we were mocking the `I3Collection` protocol and stubbing _all_ of the relevant methods in our unit test 'before' blocks, which led to obscure tests and too much setup duplication to manage.
+Use this fixture whenever you want to deal with mocking `I3Collection`.

 - `I3DataSourceControllerFixture`: a subclass of `UIViewController` that implements `I3DragDataSource`.

-- `I3DragDataSourceFixtures`: a collection of `I3DragDataSource` implementing classes that all implement different variations of the optional methods.
-This is used in the unit tests to test that `I3GestureCoordinator` responds correctly to different combinations of assertions and mutation method implementations.
+- `I3DragDataSourceFixtures`: a collection of classes that implement `I3DragDataSource` with different variations of the optional methods.
+This is used to test that `I3GestureCoordinator` responds correctly to different combinations of assertion and mutation method implementations.

 ###Creation Methods

-- `I3CoordinatorCreationMethods`: a collection of methods for setting up  `I3GestureCoordinator`s and relevant dependencies.
+- `I3CoordinatorCreationMethods`: a collection of methods for setting up  `I3GestureCoordinator`s and its relevant dependencies.

 ###Assertions